InsForge/InsForge-sdk-js/SDK-REFERENCE.md

 })
 // Response: { data: { url, provider }, error }
 // Auto-redirects in browser unless skipBrowserRedirect: true

+// AUTOMATIC OAuth Callback Detection (v0.0.14+):
+// When users are redirected back from OAuth provider, the SDK automatically:
+// 1.
+Detects OAuth parameters (access_token, user_id, email, name) in URL
+// 2.
+Saves the session to localStorage
+// 3.
+Cleans the URL of sensitive parameters
+// No manual handling needed - just initialize the client!
 ```

 ### `signOut()`